jorgemk85/OneData/README.md

 * `Offset`
 > Brings back records starting from the specified offset in this property.
 If set to 0, will simply start from the beginning, as expected ;)

 Every query is returned with ordered records.
-OneData orders them by the descending value of the property marked with `DateCreatedProperty` attribute.
+OneData orders them by the descending value of the property marked with `DateCreated` attribute.
 ### Intermediate
 #### Relationships
 We will talk a little about relationships between classes/models inside OneData.